Creating Cohabitation Agreements In Ohio

-Our Columbus divorce lawyers at Weis + O’Connor LLC can help you negotiate, create, and finalize a detailed cohabitation agreement that is legally sound, and enforceable by a court, should your cohabitating relationship end.
+Our Columbus lawyers at Weis Law Group can help you negotiate, create, and finalize a detailed cohabitation agreement that is legally sound, and enforceable by a court, should your cohabitating relationship end.

 If you want more information on cohabitation agreements in Ohio, contact us today to request a consultation!

 Unmarried couples who are cohabitating are not given any type of legal status similar to married couples under Ohio law.
 Instead, they can define their rights and responsibilities through a legal document called a cohabitation agreement.
 While the state does not require written contracts, it is difficult to enforce an oral agreement.

 Some of the elements of a cohabitation agreement may include:

 - Determining how accumulated assets and debts will be divided

 - Determining who gets the house if you are not married

 - Determining how to share your pets if you separate

 Why Create A Cohabitation Agreement?

 With no laws in our state protecting unmarried, cohabitating individuals, going through a split with your partner may quickly become an extremely complex, confusing, and frustrating situation.
 This is exactly why our attorneys recommend creating a cohabitation agreement as soon as possible.
 Much like a prenuptial agreement before marriage, this document is able to better protect both parties and their property, and make the process much smoother, should a breakup occur.